zeoharlem/TourGuide/README.md

                                 .padding(innerPadding),
                             horizontalArrangement = Arrangement.SpaceEvenly
                         ) {
-                           /* -- this button displays the tour guide should it gets to the end. the button component was never wrapped with ZtourGuideWrapper and it's used to change the status of the showZeoTourGuide for example sake   --- */ Button({
+                           /*-- this button displays the tour guide should it gets to the end. the button component was never wrapped with ZtourGuideWrapper and it's used to change the status of the showZeoTourGuide for this use case
+                           --- */
+                            Button({
                                 showZeoTourGuide = true
                             }) { Text(text = "Display") }